top of page

 Arduino, Raspberry Pi

-Illustrator, InDesign, Photoshop, Lightroom, Premiere, AfterEffects, Invision
+Illustrator, InDesign, Photoshop, Lightroom, Premiere, AfterEffects, Figma, InVision

 Eagle Fusion 360, Blender, KiCAD, EasyEDA, Rhino, Unity3D, Processing, P5